Exercise 40: Modules, Classes, and Objects

 1 2 3 4 5 6 7

 That looks complicated compared to modules, and there is definitely a lot going on by comparison, but you should be able to make out how this is like a "mini-module" with MyStuff having an apple() function in it.
-What is probably confusing with this is the __init__() function and use of self.tangerine for setting the tangerine variable.
+What is probably confusing is the __init__() function and use of self.tangerine for setting the tangerine instance variable.

 Before you can understand this though, you need to know what an "object" is and how to work with MyStuff just like you do with the mystuff.py module.